 All course content will be on this site.
 Blackboard will only be used for grades and to access the Zoom meeting links for each class session.
 We will use the USC Viterbi School of Engineering Classes Slack workspace to communicate throughout the class.
 You should be automatically added to the spring21-itp-405-32074 channel once it is created by the school.

 Object Oriented Programming (OOP) is a large topic on its own, and there are classes at USC dedicated to it.
 In order to work with most frameworks out there, you need to know the basics of OOP.
 I will cover the basic mechanics of it so that you can work with Laravel, but I highly recommend spending some time reading about the subject and tinkering around.
 It will make you a better developer.
-I highly recommend doing the following:
+I highly recommend going through at least one of the following resources, which I have put in order of preference:

 - Read Chapters 1 and 2 of PHP Object Oriented Solutions by David Powers.
 You can find a link to the ebook in the syllabus, available for free to all USC students.
 Although this book is old, these two chapters provide a great foundation of OOP in PHP.

-- Check out this blog post: Object-Oriented PHP for Beginners.
+- For a quick blog post, read Object-Oriented PHP for Beginners.

 We will use the command line interface (CLI) in this class.
 Because I will be using a Mac, the CLI application that I will be using will be Terminal.
 If you’re on Windows, check out the Learning Windows Terminal LinkedIn Learning course, which is available to all USC students.